 To pay homage to the Muses, I incorporated into the deck the Nine Muses of Ancient Greek mythology.
-They are archetypal!
-Specifically creative archetypes for artists and writers to work with.
+They, too, are archetypal!
+Specifically, creative archetypes for artists and writers to work with.
 I’ve added a tenth Muse to make up for the lack of a “Muse of Art.”

 There are also four mystical totem creatures, which connect to the tarot's suits: salamander, undine, sylph and gnome.
 They link to the magical elements of Fire, Water, Air and Earth, bringing the four elements as archetypes into this oracle.

 The six alchemy cards feature animals that represent a stage in the the alchemical procedure, or individuation process, as described by Carl Jung.
 In fact it was the rich symbols in alchemy that led Jung to realize the collective unconscious.
 He saw a connection in the work of self-realization with the Great Work of alchemy.

 The process of creating this deck has been an exploration and discovery of alchemical healing, magic and archetypal forces.
 It has been a sacred and private journey for me.

 For this reason, I have yet to post any photos of the cards online.
 For one, I am not participating on social media at the moment, which I addressed in my previous post.
 I also like to keep what I’m creating close as I don’t want my artwork or magical practice to be influenced by outside forces.